OpenDevICON/opendevicon/docs/testMintBurnToken.md

 tx_result
 ```

-After this block finishes executing, now reexecute the block to check the total supply and random address balance.
+After this block finishes executing, now re-execute the block to check the total supply and random address balance.
 5 tokens is deducted from total supply as well as from the caller address.